This Spanish flan recipe is creamy and sweet, with a caramel sauce that’s so good, you’ll want to lick the plate clean!

 - Whisk until the mixture is thoroughly combined and the eggs are fully incorporated.

-- Evenly divide the egg custard between the cups or ramekins.
+- Strain the custard through a strainer, evenly dividing the egg custard between the cups or ramekins.
 Add hot water to the baking dish so that it comes halfway up the side of the cups or ramekins.
+Cover the baking dish with foil.

 - Bake the flan for 45 – 55 minutes or until a knife inserted in the center comes out clean and the flan jiggles when the cup or ramekin is shaken.

-- Remove the baking pan from the oven and carefully remove the cups or ramekins to a cooling rack.
+- Remove the baking pan from the oven and uncover and carefully remove the cups or ramekins to a cooling rack.

 - Cool and refrigerate for 4 hours or overnight.